ge0nmo/dynamic-db/README.md

 # 🔀 Dynamic Multi-Tenant Database Switching in Spring Boot

 This project demonstrates **how to dynamically switch between multiple databases** at runtime using Spring Boot, JPA, and a custom `AbstractRoutingDataSource`.
-It is useful for multi-tenant architectures where each tenant (e.g., team or branch) uses its own database.

 ---